• Skip to primary navigation

 • Feedback

-• Just 8 ingredients for our basic recipe
+• Just 8 ingredients for our basic recipe - Minimal ingredients go in to making these granola bars.
+So easy!

 • Oats - This is the main ingredient in granola bars and helps to make them nice and chewy.
 We used rolled oats.
 If you are wanting these to be gluten free, make sure that your oats are gluten free.

-• Dried fruit - This is where you can easily adapt the recipe by using different dried fruit.
+• Dried fruit - This is where you can easily adapt the granola bar recipe by using different dried fruit.
 We used apricots, raisins and cranberries, however we have suggestions below on what else you can add.

 • Honey - This adds lots of sweetness to the granola bars, and also helps them stick together.
 If you want to make this recipe vegan, you can swap it to maple syrup (but follow our tips in the FAQs).